-The QPUs have much more limited natural gate sets than the standard gate set offered by pyQuil: on Rigetti QPUs, the gate operators are constrained to lie in RZ (θ) , RX $(k\pi/2)$, and CZ; and the gates are required to act on physically available hardware (for single-qubit gates, this means acting only on live qubits, and for qubit-pair gates, this means acting on neighboring qubits).
-However, as a programmer, it is often (though not always) desirable to to be able to write programs which don't take these details into account.
+The QPUs have much more limited natural gate sets than the standard gate set offered by pyQuil: on Rigetti QPUs, the gate operators are constrained to lie in RZ(), RX(k/2), CZ and XY; and the gates are required to act on physically available hardware (for single-qubit gates, this means acting only on live qubits, and for qubit-pair gates, this means acting on neighboring qubits).
+However, as a programmer, it is often (though not always) desirable to be able to write programs which don't take these details into account.
 This generally leads to more portable code if one isn't tied to a specific set of gates or QPU architecture.
 To ameliorate these limitations, the Rigetti software toolkit contains an optimizing compiler that translates arbitrary Quil to native Quil and native Quil to executables suitable for Rigetti hardware.